CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional-Delivery-Combined/Labwise/RD_day1_lab1.md

 # Lab 1: Configure Threat Policies in Microsoft Defender for Office 365

-In this task, you will enable Microsoft Defender CSPM for your environment and configure both standard and strict protection policies using Microsoft Defender XDR.
+In this lab, you will enable Microsoft Defender CSPM for your environment and configure both standard and strict protection policies using Microsoft Defender XDR.

 1. Go to the Azure Portal and search for **Microsoft Defender for Cloud (1)**, select it from the **results (2)**.